 The COW seminar is an algebraic geometry seminar, so called because it originally met in Cambridge, Oxford or Warwick.
-The COW has since grown and meetings, of which there are several each term, are now held in locations across the southern United Kingdom.
+The COW has since grown and meetings, of which there are several each term, are now held in locations across the United Kingdom.

 The links below should help you to find what you are looking for.
 You can also reach the same pages from the navigation bar on the left.

-Funding and Expense Claims
+Funding and Travel Claims

 General organisation of the COW seminar is currently carried out by a small group of cowherds, consisting of: